VL14/Web-Design-Challenge/README.md

   * Python/Pandas was used to generate an HTML table from a pandas dataframe.

 Navigation:
-* Has the name of the site on the left of the nav which allows users to return to the landing page from any page.
+* Has the name of the site on the left which allows users to return to the landing page from any page.
 * Contains a dropdown on the right of the navbar named "Plots" which provides links to each individual visualization page.

 Direct Link to Website: https://github.com/VL14/Web_Design_Challenge